BA in History/ Geography, University of Augsburg (Germany), 2014

 Cartography & GIS

-My work has been generously supported by the Mellon Foundation, the Fox Center for Humanistic Inquiry, the Historic New Orleans Collection, the American Society for Legal History, the Jones Program in Ethics, and the Department of History’s Cuttino and Matthews Scholarships.
+My research has been generously supported by the American Council of Learned Societies (ACLS), the Mellon Foundation, the Fox Center for Humanistic Inquiry, the Historic New Orleans Collection, the American Society for Legal History, the Jones Program in Ethics, and the Department of History’s Cuttino and Matthews Scholarships.

 You can read more about my research and digital humanities projects at www.alexandercors.com.